 How to Develop a Powerful Social Media Content Strategy

-Content marketing is a win-win when done right.
-Good content is often shared by readers, lands natural language queries and keyword searches, and easily converts people to buying your product while always building brand recognition.
+Content marketing is a win-win when it is done right.
+Good content is often shared by readers.
+It ranks high in natural language queries like voice searches.
+It can rank well for traditional keyword searches.
+And the best content seamlessly converts visitors into customers while achieving brand recognition.
 Here are a few steps you need to take in order to develop a powerful social media content strategy.

 Create a Responsive Website

 A responsive website is one that provides an optimal viewing experience on any device.
 Users are able to read it easily without having to resize the text and rarely have to scroll or pan the page.
 Work with a web design company to build a responsible website instead of trying to run a secondary mobile friendly website.
 The secondary mobile website may be a functional site, but the dilution of website traffic metrics hurts your site’s ranking with search engines and hurts your business because attention is split between competing websites.
 You also save money by having a single functional website design.

 How does this relate to a powerful social media content strategy?
 More than half of all searchers are on mobile devices, and if your content takes too long to load or looks bad on the screen, the majority of your audience won’t read it.

 Create Content that Answers Questions Readers Are Asking